adamjmosebach/TenForward/README.md

 ## Post-MVP

+- Every few posts, the user increases in Starfleet rank
 - Each post could be associated with a specific category/hashtag
 - View posts by category/hashtag
 - View all posts by a specific user